Timber Decking Cost

 Timber Decking Installation Prices

-Timber decking costs range from budget-friendly to more premium, extensive projects.
+Timber decking costs range from budget-friendly (softwood and pine) to more premium (hardwood and solid teak), or extensive projects.
 You have the freedom to alter the cost of your project, depending on the materials and contractors used.
+If you're looking at installing fairly standard timber decking, then redwood and cedar are among the most common.

 Below is a table for you to get an estimated guide of how much new timber decking would likely cost.